The law is, by its nature, territorial. It applies to individuals and entities within a particular territory.

 This aspect of the internet means that cloud computing solutions enable individuals and businesses to store their data and software far away from them, whilst simultaneously providing instant access.
 Pirate Bay have just announced that they are moving to a cloud based solution to host their site.

 They hope that this will make it harder for law enforcement to find evidence of illegal file-sharing through the site or to bring the site (or the people behind it) within reach of the courts.
-In a blog post, they describe the “pirate cloud” as, “[a] reality to us.
+In a now unavailable blog post, they describe the “pirate cloud” as, “[a] reality to us.
 A ghost to those who wish to harm us.”

 In this blog we consider what happens when things go wrong and you need to bring court proceedings against individuals or businesses that are not based in the UK.